A year in the vineyard in 7 crucial stages: from pruning to harvest

 Phase 1: Winter pruning or soft pruning (March)

 Since last year's harvest, our vineyard has been in a well-deserved rest.
-The sap flow in the vine stopped after the harvest when it got colder.
-The vine is in vegetative rest until about March.
-At the beginning of April, when the average daily temperatures rise, the vine starts a beautiful story again.
-But before that happens, we do a winter pruning or soft pruning.
-We only need the wood from last year to a limited extent.
-The longer we leave the vine alone, the later it starts to grow.
-If you wait to prune, the energy or growth power is distributed over the remains of the shoots from the previous year.
-If we prune earlier, all the energy goes to the remaining branches and they grow much earlier.
+The sap flow in the vine stopped after the harvest when the weather got colder.
+The vine remains in vegetative dormancy until about March.
+In early April, when average daily temperatures rise, the vine begins its beautiful story again.
+But before that happens, we do winter pruning or soft pruning.
+We only need a limited amount of last year's wood.
+The longer we leave the vine undisturbed, the later it starts to sprout.
+If you wait to prune, the energy or growth force is distributed to the remnants of the previous year's shoots.
+If we prune earlier, all the energy goes to the remaining branches, and they sprout much sooner.
+I previously wrote an article about pruning vines: Pruning vines: Building up the first 3 years and then maintaining them.

-This is a patch with about half of my vines just after winter pruning or soft pruning
+This is a section with about half of my vines just after winter pruning or soft pruning

 Phase 2: The budding (le débourrement)

-Just like the blood of the winegrower, the saps inside the vine also flow faster.
-This is because there are more hours of light per day and the average daytime temperatures are rising.
-It is a very nice phase to see a few dots of green in the vineyard again.
-At the same time, fear strikes every time the mercury flirts with freezing point.
-Until the Ice Saints have left the country on May 15, we must remain alert for night frost.
+Just like the winegrower's blood, the sap within the vine also flows more quickly.
+This is due to the increased daylight hours and rising average daily temperatures.
+It's a wonderful time to see a few green spots in the vineyard again.
+At the same time, fear sets in every time the mercury flirts with freezing.
+Until the Ice Saints leave the country on May 15th, we must remain vigilant for night frost.

 - Swelling of the buds: -8 °C